Waterfront Market: Community and events

-The market acts as a central hub for fishermen, traders, suppliers, and customers by providing fresh food materials with assured quality and safety standards at an affordable price.
-The place also offers a rich food exploration opportunity for tourists to experience the rich food culture of Dubai.
-With the consistent availability of quality food materials at an affordable price, the market is a significant step towards the UAE's National Food Security Strategy 2051.
-Although the decision to replace the old traditional market with the new one had its fair share of criticism during conceptualisation as the adoring shopkeepers mourned the loss of the original marketplace, it has proven to be a success as many of the vendors from the old market, including some who have worked in the UAE for more than 40 years have moved to the new site.
-The air-conditioned Market proved to be a success in Dubai's blazing heat for both the consumers and the vendors.
+The market acts as a central hub for fishermen, traders, suppliers, and customers by providing fresh food materials with quality and safety standards.
+The place also offers a food exploration opportunity for tourists to experience the food culture of Dubai.
+The market is a significant step towards the UAE's National Food Security Strategy 2051.
+The air-conditioned market proved to be a success in Dubai's heat for both the consumers and the traders.
+The market is accessible via the Dubai Metro (Green Line stations Abu Baker Al Siddique and Abu Hail) and specific bus routes.